yusiali/yusiali.github.io/_projects/2_project.md

 ---

-<b>Objective: Build an neural network from scratch for the MNIST database.</b>
+<b>Objective: Build a neural network from scratch for the MNIST database.</b>
 <ul>
   <li>Built from scratch with numpy</li>
   <li>Optimized neural network with 98% precision after 20 epochs of training</li>